-I wouldn’t necessarily say I’m a huge Twin Peaks fan, but I do own the boxset and really enjoy video games with a similar vibe.
+I wouldn’t necessarily say I’m a Twin Peaks fan but I love the vibe.
 The Vanishing of Ethan Carter is a game which has stuck with me since I played it; I loved the way Kathy Rain started off as a straight-forward detective story before getting all mysterious; and Falling Sky by NFTS student Jonathan Nielssen is definitely a title to watch out for.

 That’s one of the reasons why the campaign for Trüberbrook stood out to me while browsing through the Kickstarter website recently (along with Raji: An Ancient Epic, which you can read about here).
 Independent studio Bildundtonfabrik (btf) are advertising their point-and-click adventure as ‘sci-fi mystery’ inspired by Twin Peaks, The X-Files and Stranger Things – could it get any better?